rmsk2/6502-Arithmetic/README.md

 - Left and right shifting one bit (i.e. multiplication and division by 2)
 - Copying (moving)
 - 8 by 8 bit unsigned multiplication with a 16 bit result
-- 8, 16 and 32 bit divison on unsigned integers
+- 8, 16 and 32 bit divison of unsigned integers

 General division is only implemented for 8, 16 or 32 bit *unisgned integers*.
 32 bit divison is roughly five times slower than 32 bit multiplication (multiplication takes about 3000 clock cycles, division about 15000 cycles).
 Apart